digital-asset/daml/docs/source/daml/intro/8_Exceptions.rst

 Let's walk through this code.
-First, as mentioned, the shop owner is the trusting kind, so he wants to start by creating the ``Order`` matter what.
-Next, we try to charge the customer for the order.
+First, as mentioned, the shop owner is the trusting kind, so he wants to start by creating the ``Order`` no matter what.
+Next, he tries to charge the customer for the order.
 We could, at this point, check their balance against the cost of the order, but that would amount to duplicating the logic already present in ``Account``.
 This logic is pretty simple in this case, but